yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 At Stripe, we originally thought that one person could roll out our service mesh in 3 quarters.
 In the end, it took over a year with 4 people on the team contributing.
-Because we hadn't planned for that much work, we had to defer some other projects that we had promised to do (e.g., rolling out Kubernetes more extensively), which caused some resentment among our users.
+Because we hadn't planned for that much work, we had to defer other projects that we had promised to do (e.g., rolling out Kubernetes more extensively), which caused some resentment among our users.

 #### Make it easy to switch back and forth